amitp-ai/Deep_Learning_Experimentation/README.md

 ## Deep Learning Experimentation

-This repo contains a few different recently published architectures that I have experimented with.
+I am very passionate aboout deep learning.
+This repo contains a few different architectures (some recently published) that I have experimented with.